 Heading Description Share This is the total volume of entitlement in the specific licence category on the specified date.
-Opening balance The volume of water that has been carried forward from the previous year's allocation account AWD The total annual volume of water added to the allocation account as a result of allocation assessments Licences New Increase in account water as a result of issuing new access licences Cancelled Decrease in account water as a result of licence cancellation Assignments In Increase in account water as a result of temporary trade in Out Decrease in account water as a result of temporary trade out Account usage Volume of water that is extracted or diverted from the river under controlled river conditions and is accountable against the licence Over-order debit Volume of water ordered that exceeded the recorded usage for corresponding periods that must also be accountable against the licence (excluding supplementary licence holders) During-year forfe it This is the account water forfeited throughout the year as a result of the accounting rules specified in the water sharing plan.
+Opening balance • The volume of water that has been carried forward from the previous year's allocation account AWD The total annual volume of water added to the allocation account as a result of allocation assessments Licences New Increase in account water as a result of issuing new access licences Cancel Decrease in account water as a result of licence cancellation Drought suspension In Temporary water restriction applied, reducing account water available for use in reported water year Out Temporary water restriction re-credit increasing account water available for use in reported water year Assignments In Increase in account water as a result of temporary trade in Out Decrease in account water as a result of temporary trade out Account usage Volume of water that is extracted or diverted from the river under controlled river conditions and is accountable against the licence Over-order debit Volume of water ordered that exceeded the recorded usage for corresponding periods that must also be accountable against the licence (excluding supplementary licence holders) During-year forfe eit This is the account water forfeited throughout the year as a result of the accounting rules specified in the water sharing plan.
 Forfeited water may occur due to account limits being reached, conversions between licence categories and various types of other licence dealings.
 End-of-year balance Available That part of the remaining account balance that is available to be taken at the conclusion of the water year Not available That part of the remaining account balance that is not available to be taken at the conclusion of the water year End-of-year forfe it Account water that is forfeited at the end of the water year as a result of carryover rules that restrict the carry forward volume Carry forward This represents the account water that is permitted to be carried forward into the next water year as determined by the carryover rules.